Chamber Pop / Contemporary

 The interpretative strategy adopted by the artists is quite original: the five works are cut into various parts, and then mixed together to form a continuous framework lasting around an hour and fifteen minutes.
 A bit like taking five models of Lego blocks and reassembling them into a single new, entirely coherent construction.

 The evening’s sonic thread was criss-crossed by contrasts between the glitch/syncopated aesthetics of Nicole Lizée, post-minimalist/dissonant of Luna Pearl Woolf, chamber pop of Eliot Britton, almost muzak of Brett Higgins and neo-impressionist/rock of Derek Charke.
-Kellough’s lyrics, sometimes chanted or declaimed by the artist himself, spoken word style and very urban, sometimes pre-recorded and altered, marked the blow and offered a very street color to the whole concert.
+Kellough’s lyrics sometimes chanted or declaimed by the artist himself, have a spoken word style and are very urban, sometimes pre-recorded and altered, marking the blow and offering a very street colour to the whole concert.

 Quelque part, mon jardin / My Backyard, Somewhere is a contemporary proposition whose topicality is rooted in the blurring it creates between the scholarly contemporary creation and multi-trend pop worlds.
-Above all, it is an attempt to include the swaying pulse of black music, rather than the metronomically regulated pulse of Minimalism, another stylistic school based on rhythmic affirmation.
-For lovers of harmonic modernity, or especially the avant-garde, you may have to pass, as this is almost totally consonant territory.
+Above all, it is an attempt to include the swaying pulse of Black music rather than the metronomically regulated pulse of Minimalism, another stylistic school based on rhythmic affirmation.
+You may have to pass for lovers of harmonic modernity, or especially the avant-garde, as this is almost totally consonant territory.

 The end result is resolutely contemporary, yet very accessible, even for an audience unfamiliar with creative music.
 Perhaps even a little too “polished” for some, if a few of the comments I’ve heard are anything to go by?